La Crosse, Wisconsin: Government

 The city government employs a weak mayor form of the mayor-council system.
 The mayor is elected at-large, while the 13 members of the Common Council are elected per aldermanic districts.
 Mitch Reynolds defeated Vicki Markussen in the 2021 La Crosse Mayoral election, succeeding retiring incumbent Tim Kabat.
 Kabat served as Mayor from 2013 to 2021.
+In the 2025 Mayoral election, Shaundel Washington-Spivey defeated Chris Kahlow making history as the city's first African American and openly LGBTQ+ mayor-elect.

 Both the city and county of La Crosse have voted Democratic in every presidential election since 1988.
-In the 2016 Presidential Election, Hillary Clinton won by 52% of the City of La Crosse.
-In the 2012 presidential election, Barack Obama won 65% of the city of La Crosse and 58% of La Crosse County.
+In the 2016 Presidential Election, Hillary Clinton won the City of La Crosse with 58% of the vote.
+In the 2012 presidential election, Barack Obama won 65% of the vote in the City of La Crosse and 58% of La Crosse County.
 In 2014, the Milwaukee Journal Sentinel ranked La Crosse as one of Wisconsin's top performing Democratic cities.

 In the United States Congress, Republican Derrick Van Orden has represented La Crosse as part of Wisconsin's 3rd congressional district since 2023.
-The city is almost coterminous with the 95th Wisconsin State Assembly District and is represented by Democrat Jill Billings.
-Additionally, Democrat Steve Doyle currently represents suburban La Crosse County in the 94th Assembly District.
-La Crosse is part of the State Senate District 32 and is represented by Democrat Brad Pfaff.
+For representation in the Wisconsin State Assembly, the city is split between three districts, with most of the central and northwestern parts of the city falling within the 95th district, represented by Democrat Jill Billings; the southern third of the city falls within the 96th district, represented by Democrat Tara Johnson; the northeastern quarter is part of the 94th district, represented by Democrat Steve Doyle.
+For Wisconsin Senate representations, the three La Crosse Assembly districts make up the 32nd Senate district, which is represented by Democrat Brad Pfaff.